isomerpages/psd-psw/_pstc-2022/Future Workplace.md

 <b>Date:</b> 28 July 2022 (Thursday)<br>
 <b>Time:</b> 3pm – 4.30pm <br>

-More information on registration and speakers will be shared soon.
+More information on registration will be shared soon.